For PhD candidates

 About your presentation

-We recommend you provide us with your final presentation at least 48 hours in advance so we can test it on the same computer that will be used for the defence.
+We recommend you provide us with your final presentation at least 48 hours in advance so we have a copy of your presentation for emergency purposes.

 During your presentation

-If you have any questions or concerns about the defence process or technical-related inquires please contact Ruby Barron at email@example.com.
+If you have any questions or concerns about the defence process or have technical inquires please contact School of Graduate Studies.